ASK THE EXPERT: WHAT BOOTS SHOULD I BUY AND HOW DO I LOOK AFTER THEM?

 Top 10 Essential Tips from RAW Travel’s qualified mountain leaders

 5. Wear the same socks you prefer to wear for hiking.
-There are all sorts of opinions on socks so you need to decide what works for you and stick to it.
+There are all sorts of opinions on socks, so you need to decide what works for you and stick to it.
 Take your own socks with you.
 Don’t rely on the testing socks in the shop: they usually bear no resemblance to the socks you’d wear on a trek.

 Okay, so you’ve found a great new pair of boots you’re really happy with – now what?

 7. Look after them!
 Fabric boots usually need gentle scrubbing.
 Never use detergent, only tepid water or very mild soap flakes; detergent can ruin your waterproofing and is very difficult to rinse off.
-Then they will need respraying or recoating with Goretex-suitable waterproofing, at least once a year and maybe 2-3 times if you use them a lot.
+Then they will need respraying or recoating with Goretex-suitable waterproofing, at least once a year and maybe two to three times a year if you use them a lot.
 Leather boots need slightly more work – continual applications of a suitable leather/nubuck cream or wax after every few hikes.
 They also need treating after you get them out of the cupboard if you haven’t used them in a while (and ideally before you put them in the cupboard, too).

-9. Store your boots properly if you aren’t using them regularly.
+9. Store your boots if you aren’t using them regularly.
 Bear in mind that storage itself can age and damage boots.
 Don’t just assume you can take your old favourites out of the cupboard and wear them on a trek without checking them over.
 In the case of leather boots, they will need a pre-use treatment with suitable wax or cream.
 For all boots (especially if you live in a hot humid zone) check that the sole isn’t becoming detached from the upper.

 Good luck and happy walking!